A Probabilistic Model to Estimate Number Densities from Column Densities in Molecular Clouds: Methods

 \subsection{Applying the method to data}

-From a given column density map, we take the N-PDF of the entire region and determine $N_0$ to compute the $\zeta$ distribution.
+From a given column density map, we took the N-PDF of the entire region and determine $N_0$ to compute the $\zeta$ distribution.
 The $\zeta$ distribution is fit with a Gaussian to determine its width which then constrains the Mach number.
-In our presented results, we assume the cloud is isothermal, although in principle gas temperatures along the line of sight can also be used.
-Table \ref{tab:parameters} shows the primarily input parameters into the model, and their assumed values for the results presented here for observed molecular clouds.
+In our presented results, we assumed the cloud is isothermal, although in principle gas temperatures along the line of sight can also be used.
+Table \ref{tab:parameters} shows the primary input parameters into the model and their assumed values for the results presented here for observed molecular clouds.

-For each pixel in the map, we draw $N_{\rm samp} = 10^3$ samples of $N_T$ using the constraint of the observed column density.
-In practice, the truncated log-normal in Equation \ref{eq:NTtr} is sampled $N_{\rm samp}$ times for each pixel along the line of sight, using that pixel's value of the observed total column density, and the resulting number is used to compute a distribution of $N_T$.
-The number of samples was determined through trial and error balancing of ensuring robust results, memory and CPU usage.
+For each pixel in the map, we drew $N_{\rm samp} = 10^3$ samples of $N_T$ using the constraint of the observed column density.
+In practice, the truncated log-normal in Equation \ref{eq:NTtr} is sampled $N_{\rm samp}$ times for each pixel, using that pixel's observed total column density, to produce a statistical distribution of $N_T$.
+The number of samples was determined through trial and error balancing of ensuring robust results, memory, and CPU usage.
 These samples by construction always meet the criterion $\Delta N \geq 0$.
 The randomly drawn $N_T$ provides $\Delta N$, which is then used to compute $n_J$, and the Jean's length, $\lambda_J$.
-We define a effective turbulent gas density $n_T \equiv N_T/(L - \bar{\lambda}_J)$ and an effective gravitational column density, $N_J \equiv \bar{\lambda}_J n_J$, where the effective Jean's length scale is $\bar{\lambda}_J = S(x)\lambda_J(T)$.
-For each pixel, we get a correlated distribution of ($N_T$, $N_J$), or ($n_T$, $n_J$).
+We defined an effective turbulent gas density $n_T \equiv N_T/(L - \bar{\lambda}_J)$ and an effective gravitational column density, $N_J \equiv \bar{\lambda}_J n_J$, where the effective Jean's length scale is $\bar{\lambda}_J = S(x)\lambda_J(T)$.
+For each pixel, this produced correlated distributions of the column densities and number densities: ($N_T$, $N_J$), or ($n_T$, $n_J$).